CoffeCold/CoreApiWithBackgroundThread/README.md

 Deploy this on a live system

-## Built With
+##  issues on this theme
-* [Stackoverflow](https://stackoverflow.com/questions/49813628/run-a-background-task-from-a-controller-action-in-asp-net-core-2) - asp.net core 2.x, the setup of the pattern
+* - asp.net core 2.x, the setup of the taskqueu - execute in background pattern - [Stackoverflow](https://stackoverflow.com/questions/49813628/run-a-background-task-from-a-controller-action-in-asp-net-core-2)
-* [Stackoverflow](https://stackoverflow.com/questions/58436732/migration-to-asp-core-3-how-to-migrate-backround-services-service-added-throu) - asp.net core 3.x, issue for core 3.x
+* - asp.net core 3.x, issue to apply above for core 3.x [Stackoverflow](https://stackoverflow.com/questions/58436732/migration-to-asp-core-3-how-to-migrate-backround-services-service-added-throu)
+* - start task from hosted background service into the batch/bulk domain [Stackoverflow](https://stackoverflow.com/questions/52020799/net-core-dependency-injection-to-hosted-service)
+* - enum does not convert properly [Stackoverflow](https://stackoverflow.com/questions/58440400/enum-type-no-longer-working-in-net-core-3-0-frombody-request-object)

 ## Contributing